 – Priscilla Osborne, author of Teaching English One to One

-It is common place for all teachers to encounter one-to-one teaching at some stage in their career.
+It is common for all teachers to encounter one-to-one teaching at some stage in their career.
 However, discussion, support and resources for one-to-one teaching are rarer.
-Teaching English One to One is a handy and practical book to support teachers successfully plan and prepare for the unique one-to-one teaching situation.
+Teaching English One to One is a handy and practical book to help teachers successfully plan and prepare for the unique one-to-one teaching situation.

-With whole chapters on different methods of giving feedback and correcting errors; teaching business English; Homestay teaching and teaching children and teenagers.
-This handy guide covers every aspect of teaching one-to-one.
+With whole chapters on different methods of giving feedback and correcting errors; teaching business English; homestay teaching and teaching children and teenagers, this handy guide covers every aspect of teaching one-to-one.